How Many Car Insurance Claims Are Too Many?

 • Claims with suspected fraud patterns

 State regulations also play a role.
-In Florida, for example, insurers can non-renew a policy for 3 or more accidents (regardless of fault) within a 3-year period.
+In Florida, insurers can non-renew a policy for 3 or more accidents (regardless of fault) within a 3-year period.
 In California, the rules are stricter for insurers — they generally cannot cancel or non-renew policies based on claims alone unless fraud, non-payment, or a substantial hazard increase is involved.

 Watch Out for Combined Risk Factors